 A work group of coordinators from both school districts in the U.S. Virgin Islands identified coordinator monthly reports as an important focus of a coordinator's leadership practices.
 The monthly report reflects activities related to the essential practices of coordinators conducted during a specific month.
-The artifact reflects the following practices:
+The artifact reflects:

-- Focus on Learning Indicator 2.1: Support Student Access to Effective Instructional Programs through Administration of District, Territory, and/or Federal Programs - Lead with Integrity Indicator 4.1: Demonstrate Personal and Professional Responsibility
+- Coordinator Practice 2.
+Focus on Learning Indicator 2.1: Support Student Access to Effective Instructional Programs through Administration of District, Territory, and/or Federal Programs - Coordinator Practice 4.
+Lead with Integrity Indicator Indicator 4.1: Demonstrate Personal and Professional Responsibility